So many facets of our amazing God in Genesis 7…

-Consider His Holiness that neither will, nor can tolerate sin.
-“Now the earth was corrupt in the sight of God, a…12 God looked on the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth,” (Genesis 6:11-13).
+Consider His Holiness that neither can, nor will tolerate sin.
+“Now the earth was corrupt in the sight of God, and the earth was filled with violence.
+12 God looked on the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth,” (Genesis 6:11-12).

 Consider His Righteousness in judgment.
 “Yes, O LORD God, the Almighty, true and righteous are Your judgments,” (Revelation 16:7).

 Consider His Patience in giving the people 100 years of warning.
 Noah was called to begin building the ark when he was “five hundred years old,” (Genesis 5:32).
 “Noah was six hundred years old when the flood of water came upon the earth,” (7:6).

 Consider His Provision.
 It was God’s design that provided an ark to withstand the storm (Genesis 6:14-18).
 He held back the flood until Noah, his family and the twos were safely inside.
 “Those that entered, male and female of all flesh, entered as God had commanded him; and the Lord closed it behind him,” (7:16).